OpenSmock/Iconography/README.md

 # Iconography

-Import, manage, get and store/cache icons into libraries from standard icons libraries.
+Import, manage, get and store/cache icons into Pharo from standard icons libraries.

 This project provide support of icons libraries (Material design icons, Ant Design icons, Awesome font icons, etc.).
 These libraries provide multiples icons `themes` and `styles`, with a lot a icons (more than thousands) and with multiples size and colorization for each ones.
 This project have to objective of easily offer a management of icons  and provide a simple way to use them.
 The other point is to provide a cache mecanism to get and cash only required Icons and not always load every thousands.